coLAB-UFF/ishs2026/award_brazil.md

 • register for and attend the 2026 ISHS Conference

+•	submit your short abstract (either as an individual paper or part of a self-organized panel) by March 27

 • submit a complete doctoral thesis

 Please email all documents in a single file to <a href="mailto:humorstudies@midia.uff.br">humorstudies@midia.uff.br</a> with “Student Awards” as the subject line: